ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+TODO: way to reduce transparency of active window dynamically?

 DIFFERENCE IN APPROACH TO WORKING ON TEAM AND STAGE OF PROJECT on a team, 'proper' commit should change one thing and have accompanying tests.
 So, write explorative code on branch and merge when done